getify/You-Dont-Know-JS/scope-closures/ch3.md

 For conceptual understanding, lexical scope was illustrated with several metaphors: marbles & buckets (bubbles!), conversations, and a tall office building.

-Now it's time to sift through a bunch of nuts and bolts of working with lexical scope in our programs.
+Now it's time to shift through a bunch of nuts and bolts of working with lexical scope in our programs.
 There's a lot more to scope than you probably think.
 This is one of those chapters that really hammers home just how much we all *don't know* about scope.

 | TIP: |
 | :--- |